subhamoymahajan/in-silico-microscopy/README.md

 * `fourcc`: ('str').
 The four character code of the encoder with which video will be created. (default value is 'mp4v')
 * `add_n`: (int).
 For 3D image generate, slices are generated every `n=dlmn[2]*add_n`.
 * `min_pix`: (int).
 Minimum pixels or voxels to calculate particle area/volume.
+* `mix_type`:  (str).
+Use 'mt' for the new Mahajan-Tang color mixing scheme in HSV color system, 'rgb' for color mixing in the RGB color system, and 'nomix' for not mixing colors.

+Parameters for photophysics.

+* `pp_file`: (str).
+Filename containing photophysical constants.
+See tutorial 11 for details of format.
+* `pos_prec`: (int).
+Precision of position coordinates in the coordinate file.
+* `max_Nf`: (int ... ; int ... ; ... ).
+Contains the maximum emissions for each fluorophore type separated by semicolons.
+For each fluorophore type, number of emissions for different emission wavelengths are separated by space.
+The order of number of emissions should follow `lam[i]`.
+See Tutorial 11.

 Parameters for Gibson-Lanni and Modified-Gandy PSF.